torienyart/auction_2211/README.md

 ## Iteration 3 - More bidding stuff!

-Use TDD to update your `Auction` and `Item` classes to add the following functionalilty:
+Use TDD to update your `Auction` class to add the following functionalilty:
 - `bidders` should return an array of attendees who have placed a bid in the auction.
 - `bidder_info` should return a hash with keys that are attendees, and values that are a hash with that attendee's budget and an array of items that attendee has bid on. (see example below)